MicrosoftDocs/sysinternals/sysinternals/downloads/sysmon.md

 configuration settings via browser downloads, and this event is aimed at capturing that based on the browser attaching a Zone.Identifier “mark of the web” stream.

+### Event ID 17: PipeEvent (Pipe Created)

+This event generates when a named pipe is created.
+Malware often uses named pipes for interprocess communication.

+### Event ID 18: PipeEvent (Pipe Connected)

+This event logs when a named pipe connection is made between a client and a server.

+### Event ID 19: WmiEvent (WmiEventFilter activity detected)

+When a WMI event filter is registered, which is a method used by malware to execute, this event logs the WMI namespace, filter name and filter expression.

+### Event ID 20: WmiEvent (WmiEventConsumer activity detected)

+This event logs the registration of WMI consumers, recording the consumer name, log, and destination.

+### Event ID 21: WmiEvent (WmiEventConsumerToFilter activity detected)
+When a consumer binds to a filter, this event logs the consumer name and filter path.

 ### Event ID 255: Error